Easy Homemade Vegan Bagel Recipe

 Vegan bagels on parchment paper.

 Bagels are chewy, somewhat dense, circular bread rolls.
-Toppings range from sesame seeds or poppy seeds to everything bagel seasoning, to plain old flaky salt.
-Bagels are super versatile and customizable, with a variety of toppings, flavours, and even textures.
+Toppings range from sesame seeds or poppy seeds to everything bagel seasoning to plain old flaky salt.
+Bagels are super versatile and customizable, with a variety of toppings and flavours.

 Vegan bagels on a baking sheet.